Dynamic Policy Learning for Legged Robot with Simplified Model Pretraining and Model-Homotopy-Inspired Transfer

 where $m_{trunk, full}$, $\mathbf{I}_{trunk, full}$, and $\mathbf{c}_{trunk, full}$ are the original trunk mass, inertia, and CoM, respectively. $m_{composite}$, $\mathbf{I}_{composite}$, and $\mathbf{c}_{composite}$ represent the composite properties of the entire robot in the nominal pose.

-Although various schemes could be used to adjust the continuation paramter $\lambda$, in this study, we chose to linearly increase it from 0.01 to 1.
+This parametrization defines a family of dynamics mappings $H: X \times (0, 1] \to Y$, where $X$ and $Y$ represent the full-body state-action space and resulting accelerations, respectively.
+Since the equations of motion depend continuously on the inertial parameters, which vary linearly with $\lambda$, the mapping $H(x, \lambda)$ maintains strict continuity with respect to the continuation parameter.
+Consequently, training within this $\lambda$-parameterized environment can be framed as a numerical continuation process.
+This allows the policy to incrementally adapt to the evolving dynamics and reward landscape, promoting stable convergence to a desirable local optimum in the target environment.

+We employ a piecewise linear schedule to transition $\lambda$ from 0.01 to 1.0 over 900 iterations.
+To balance training efficiency and stability, we adopt a decaying step size: starting with an increment of 0.01 for $\lambda < 0.6$, we reduce it to 0.005 for $\lambda \in [0.01, 0.8)$, and to 0.0025 as $\lambda$ reaches 1.0.
 Additionally, to mitigate numerical instability caused by the ill-conditioned mass matrix at low $\lambda$ values, we adaptively adjusted the simulation timestep, starting with finer time steps for small $\lambda$ and gradually increasing them to the nominal value as $\lambda$ increases.